Saint Barthélemy

-Saint Barthélemy, a volcanic island fully encircled by shallow reefs, has an area of 25 km2 and a population of 9,961 at the Jan.
-2017 census.
+A volcanic island fully encircled by shallow reefs, Saint Barthélemy has an area of 25 km2 and a population of 9,961 at the January 2017 census.
 Its capital is Gustavia, which also contains the main harbour.
-It is the only Caribbean island that was a Swedish colony for any significant length of time (before the end of the Napoleonic Wars, Guadeloupe came under Swedish rule for a year before the Treaty of Paris).
-It remained so for nearly a century before it returned to French rule after a referendum.
+It is the only Caribbean island that was a Swedish colony for any significant length of time.
+It remained so for nearly a century before it returned to French rule after an 1877 referendum.
 Symbolism from the Swedish national arms, the Three Crowns, still appears in the island's coat of arms.
-The language, cuisine, and culture, however, are distinctly French.
+The language, cuisine and culture, however, are distinctly French.
 The island is a popular tourist destination during the winter holiday season, geared towards the high-end, luxury tourist market.

 Etymology

-The island was named by Christopher Columbus for his younger brother Bartholomew Columbus in 1493.
+The island was named by Christopher Columbus after his younger brother Bartholomew Columbus in 1493.

 History

 Early period

-Before European contact the island was possibly frequented by Eastern Caribbean Taíno and Arawak people, who called the island 'Ouanalao', though it is believed that the island was not inhabited permanently due to its poor water sources and soil.
+Before European contact the island was possibly frequented by Eastern Caribbean Taíno and Arawak people, who called the island 'Ouanalao', though it is believed that the island was not inhabited permanently due to its lack of fresh water sources and poor soil.
 Christopher Columbus was the first European to encounter the island in 1493.
 Sporadic visits continued for the next hundred years until formal colonisation began taking shape.